Research Study

 Real Results I've Seen

-When I implemented these principles for an e-commerce client, their checkout completion rate jumped from 24% to 38%.
-For a SaaS client, their trial signups increased by 41%.
-These aren't small gains, and they came purely from optimizing visual hierarchy, not changing the core offers.
+For an e-commerce client, checkout completion moved from 24% to 38%.
+For a SaaS client, trial signups rose 41%.
+Gains came from hierarchy alone, not new offers.

 4Case Studies